InfectedPacket/Trollback/README.md

 C2 Server Options:
   Options to communicate with C2 server

-  -t TARGET_URI, --target TARGET_URI
-                        URL of the C2 server to target.
+  -t url, --target url  URL of the C2 server to target.
   -k CRYPTO_KEY, --crypto-key CRYPTO_KEY
                         RC4 crypto key used by the server.
   -a POSTAUTH_KEY, --post-auth POSTAUTH_KEY